-The candidate will have to attempt five questions in all selecting one from each section of the question paper and the fifth question from any of the four sections.
+The question paper will consist of four sections.
+The candidate will have to attempt five questions in all selecting one from each section and the fifth question from any of the four sections.
+Each question will carry 10 marks.
+Each question can be sub divided into two parts.

-$(5 \times 5 = 25)$
+$(10 \times 5 = 50)$